TeamSevenWeb/7WALLET/README.md

 # 7Wallet

 ### An interactive web application that supports transfers between bank card  and a virtual wallet.
 The app supports transactions between different users, similarly to PayPal, Skrill etc..
+### Currently 7Wallet is partially deployed to http://wallet7-env.eba-qmrmiaij.us-east-1.elasticbeanstalk.com and on the todo list is database integration through AWS and potentially a custom domain.

 ![img.png](img.png)